-Fig.2 shows the block diagram of the model following control.
-I{com} is the current command proportional to the acceleration pedal angle. ω is the rotational speed of the driving shaft. ω increases drastically when the tire slips.
-Vehicle dynamics including tire characteristics and road surface friction are very complicated, but if we introduce the slip ratio λ , the vehicle body can be seen as one inertia system having the equivalent inertia moment of
+Fig.2 shows the block diagram of model following control. $I{com}$ is the current command proportional to the acceleration pedal angle. $\omega$ is the rotational speed of the driving shaft. $\omega$ increases drastically when the tire slips.
+Although the vehicle dynamics including tire characteristics and road surface friction are very complicated, if we introduce the slip ratio $\lambda$ , the vehicle body can be seen as one inertia system having the equivalent inertia moment of